Aladix/jadenQuotes/README.md

 ## Configuration

-The following configuration is required in order to run the yelp script:
+The following configuration is required in order to run the jaden script:

 ```coffeescript
 HUBOT_TWITTER_CONSUMER_KEY         # The Twitter API consumer key